 Introduction to Flutter Development Using Dart (Google)

 Over the years I've done dozens (hundreds?) of smaller courses/classes.
 Often about technology of one sort of another, but often also about marketing strategy, sales strategy, etc..
 I'm NOT going to try to list them all.

-These are a few recent MS course on Azure data storage and analysis options.
+These are a few recent courses on data systems including MS courses on Azure data storage and analysis options.
 SQL Server, Cosmo DB, Database Solution Selection, and a few from AWS too.